 As an Amazon Associate we earn from qualifying purchases.

-How Big Is 38C Bra Size?
+How Big Is a 38C Bra Size?

-If your bra size is 38C, your band is around 34 to 35 inches, and your bust measurements are 40 to 41 inches.
+If your bra size is 38C, your bra band should be around 34 to 35 inches, and your bust measurements are 40 to 41 inches.
 For a C cup size, the bust measurement is three inches more than the band measurements.

-Which is Larger, 38C or 38B?
+Which is Larger: 38C or 38B?

 However, there are a few things to bear in mind.

 - Cup sizes are RELATIVE to band sizes.
-For example, the C cups on smaller band sizes such as 30 are way smaller than the B cups on larger band sizes such as 42.
-This is known as sister sizing.
+For example, the C cups on smaller band sizes such as 30 are smaller than the B cups on larger band sizes such as 42.
+Cup size is a measure of volume, not breast size.